What Are Nickel, Dime and Quarter Defenses?

 It’s important to be able to match the offense’s personnel as well as play type.

-In an example of matching personnel, teams need to play with the other team’s speed they have on the field.
+In an example of matching personnel, teams need to play with the other team’s speed that they have on the field.
 Oftentimes, if the team has 4 wide receivers on the field, it makes sense to have one more defensive back to match the speed.

 Especially if the offense has the intent to pass due to down and distance situations, this is why play type is essential.